 As expected, most of the cards are very close to the neutral line (represented in dots), where the true price roughly matches the face value.
 Because we force a card to be either undervalued (above the line) or overpriced (below the line), every card appears in one or other category.
 What is really important are the outliers, which are clearly far away from the line and represent the obvious under- and overvalued cards.
 As visible in the graph, there are quite a few!

 To get a list of the most undervalued cards, I normalized the difference between their face value and their true value (represented in the green gem) by dividing the difference by their face value.
 The most undervalued cards are reported below.
-If you want the full list, look at this page.

 From this list, I feel that Soulfire (nerfed in 2014), Argent Squire, Power Shield and Mortal Coils are clearly undervalued cards.
 Making Frostbolt cost an extra mana is also something that I can see as possible.